Jupiter Moon

 Jupiter Moon is a science fiction soap opera television series first broadcast by British Satellite Broadcasting's Galaxy channel in 1990.
 150 episodes were commissioned and made, but only the first 108 were broadcast before the closure of BSB.
 Episodes 109–150 were first shown in the UK on the Sci Fi Channel in 1996.

 Premise

-The series is set in the year 2050 and concentrates on the space ship Ilea in semi-permanent orbit above the space city on Jupiter's moon Callisto.
+The series is set in the year 2050 and concentrates on the spaceship Ilea in semi-permanent orbit above the space city on Jupiter's moon Callisto.
 The Ilea is home to a university and many of the programme's main plot strands revolve around the lives of the students, helping the programme to deal with more mundane issues despite its far-flung setting.
 A secondary plot deals with an attempt to travel to the stars known as the Daedalus Project.